onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The best way to predict the future is to co-create it

+The window of transcendence will not be open for long Bitcoin
+Satoshi opened it with his digital rock but it is just a toy
+    > "you can regulate your country out of bitcoin but you can't regulate bitcoin out of your country." - [Andreas Antonopoulos](https://youtu.be/2tqo7PX5Pyc?t=438)
-The window of transcendence will not be open for long Satoshi opened it with his digital rock but it is just a toy Welcome to the era of rules without rulers a rules based order is an actual possibility for the first time in human history
+Welcome to the era of rules without rulers a rules based order is an actual possibility for the first time in human history
     Immutability and authenticity through cryptography and decentralization through game theory and incentives